RajaaBoulassouak/checks-for-understanding/module-2/backend/week_five.md

     Link to the project.
     How to implement and use the project.
     Benefits:
-    To inform people that will look at the project, which can help increasing their interest for the project, which can be         beneficial, e.g. a during job search process.
+    To inform people that will look at the project, which can help increasing their interest for the project, which can beneficial, e.g. a during job search process.
     To help driving a project, by using the readme as a guide through the project.
     To help managing the project expectations and having orientation when working in a team.